Last updated December 2021

 What is involved with skin resurfacing?

-In most cases, skin resurfacing will involve preparation of the skin prior to to treatment.
+In most cases, it will involve preparation of the skin prior to treatment.
 This may involve sun avoidance, using sunscreens, topical retinoids, or topical lightening agents.
 These help to reduce the potential risks of resurfacing including pigmentary changes or scarring.

 Why choose The Victorian Cosmetic Institute as your provider of skin resurfacing treatments?